-This regulation (7.12 in 2021-2022 Calendar) is rarely required, and when used, has predominantly focused on removal of a student from a course or the program due to "unsafe" behavior in a clinical setting.
+This regulation (7.12 in the 2023-2024 Calendar) is rarely required, and when used, has predominantly focused on removal of a student from a course or the program due to "unsafe" behavior in a clinical setting.
 Unsafe care in a clinical setting is acknowledged to be potentially reflective of professional unsuitability.